scipp/scipp/docs/reference/developer/adr/0011-renaming-of-dimensions-in-transform_coords.rst

 No, it is not without potentially causing confusion, see below.
 Users need to apply domain knowledge in order to find good dimension names.

+Determining how to rename dimensions can be mapped onto a graph coloring problem because we are looking for unique associations between nodes.
-From now on, colors indicate which coordinates are associated via their dimensions.
+From now on, colors indicate dimension-coordinates and associated output coordinates.

 .. image:: ../../../images/transform_coords/split-join.svg
   :width: 128